miguelnto/scripts/README.md

 # Scripts

-Welcome to the repository of all the important shell scripts I created and use on an everyday basis.
+Welcome to the repository of all the important shell scripts I created/use on an everyday basis.

 They're separated by category in directories.
 You can install scripts of a given category by running `make install` *(as root, if needed)* inside the chosen directory.
 The installed scripts will be located at `/usr/local/bin` by default.
-You can change this inside the `Makefile` file.
+You can change this inside each `Makefile`.

 If you want to install all the scripts, run `make install` here.